AplaProject/apla-docs-en/source/topics/templates2.rst

          Div(class2, This is the second div.)
       )

-To define nested elements, which are described in the *Body* parameter, the following representation can be used: ``MyFunc(...){...}``.
+To define nested elements, which are described in the *Body* parameter, the following representation can be used: ``FuncName(...){...}``.
 Nested elements should be specified in curly braces.

 .. code:: js